pyvovarovi/sandbox_public/proposal/sample4.md

 | **Economic Impact, Internal Technology Investment** | - Is the economic impact within forecasted budgets? (e.g., minimal cost variances) <br> - Do current internal investments meet ROI expectations? (e.g., predictable cost recovery) <br> - Are budgetary risks low? (e.g., stable funding sources) | - What moderate cost variances have been observed? (e.g., slight overruns in integration costs) <br> - How might these variances impact future investments? (e.g., potential re‑allocation of funds) <br> - What mitigation strategies are planned? (e.g., budget revisions) | - Which project areas are driving high costs? (e.g., significant overspending on cloud services) <br> - How does this affect the overall investment strategy? (e.g., need to re‑prioritize budgets) <br> - What corrective actions are proposed? (e.g., detailed cost‑control measures) | - What critical economic risks threaten project viability? (e.g., unsustainable cost overruns) <br> - How does this impact long‑term internal investment plans? (e.g., jeopardizes future innovation funding) <br> - What immediate financial interventions are required? (e.g., emergency budget restructuring) |

 ---

+This table should serve as a comprehensive checklist to discuss and validate the severity levels with business stakeholders, ensuring that technical, strategic, and economic aspects are thoroughly examined.